 Now, in preparation for the interview, I did what I always do: research.

-I admit that I knew about Eldridge Dickey because one of my associates, who is a former NFL player said that he was a roommate to Dickey when they both played for the Oakland Raiders.
+I admit that I knew about Eldridge Dickey because one of my associates who is a former NFL player said that he was a roommate to Dickey, for awhile when they both played for the Oakland Raiders.

 The story has both good and bad episodes.
 Let's focus on the good.

 According to my research, Eldridge Dickey was unique:

 "Oakland Raiders made Eldridge Dickey the 25th player selected in the draft and the first black quarterback chosen in the first round..."